springfall2008/batpred/README.md

 ![image](https://user-images.githubusercontent.com/48591903/236629117-8f05e050-d43d-4a52-a2a7-b5e97b961e3c.png)

 Todo list:
-  - Add ability to average load over a number of days
-  - More user testing on different tariffs
+  - Add the ability to take car charging data from power sensor (rather than just from energy)
+  - Improve documentation
+  - Consider using MQTT interface to HA